-Dr. Zsuzsanna Ozsváth has recently published two books.
+Dr. Zsuzsanna Ozsváth has published two books.
 The Golden Goblet: Selected Poems of Goethe is a collection of translations by Dr. Ozsváth and Prof. Fred Turner.
 My Journey Home: Life After the Holocaust is a follow-up to her memoir, When the Danube Ran Red, and captures life after the war’s end in Communist-ruled Hungary and continues with her and her husband’s flight to Germany and eventually the United States.

 Dr. Nils Roemer is the guest-editor for a special theme issue on painful memories for Athenaeum Review, a new journal published by the O’Donnell Institute and the School of Arts and Humanities at UT Dallas.
 He will also give two invited lectures during the summer: in June, he will lecture on “Between History and Faith: Jewish Scholarship and Culture in Nineteenth-Century Germany,” at the conference Two Centuries of Wissenschaft des Judentums at the University of Heidelberg.
 In August he will deliver a talk on “Representation of Victims,” at the TSGM-UNESCO Conference at the Tuol Sleng Genocide Museum in Phnom Penh in Cambodia.